Why You Need Fallback Methods When Biometric Authentication Fails

 Regularly Checking and Updating Your Security Settings

-It’s a good habit to regularly review and update your security settings, perhaps once every few months.
-This includes changing your passwords, ensuring your registered mobile number and email address for OTPs are current, and reviewing your security questions.
-Life changes, and sometimes your answers might become less secure (e.g., if you change your pet’s name).
-Keeping these details fresh ensures your backup methods remain effective and accessible.
+It’s a beneficial practice to regularly review and update your security settings, perhaps once every few months.
+This includes changing your passwords, ensuring your registered mobile number and email address for OTPs remain current, and reviewing your security questions.
+Life changes, and sometimes your answers might become less robust (e.g., if you change your pet’s name).
+Maintaining these up-to-date details ensures your backup methods remain effective and accessible.

-The strength of your backup plan depends on how strong and safe you make your methods.
+The strength of your backup plan depends on the robustness and security of the methods you implement.
 Always use strong, unique passwords that are not shared across multiple accounts.
 Never share your OTPs with anyone, as these are meant only for you.
-Keep your security question answers private and choose answers that are not easily found out by others.
+Keep your security question answers private and choose answers that are not easily discoverable by others.
 Treating your backup methods with the same care as your primary biometrics is essential for your digital safety.

 Staying Secure with All Your Authentication Methods